Eli Goodman, M.D.

 Eli Goodman M.D.

-Eli Goodman, MD, the author of the just-released THE ADVENTURES OF ABE, THE $5 BILL, has lived in Springfield, Illinois, since 2009.
+Eli Goodman, MD, the author of the THE ADVENTURES OF ABE, THE $5 BILL, has lived in Springfield, Illinois, since 2009.
 He grew up in Philadelphia and still considers himself to be a “congenital” Philadelphian, with all the traits and mannerisms of intensity, humor, and collective memory that derive from the unique environment of the people and the city that he terms “the center of the universe.”

 He is an internal medicine physician who during his long career has worked as a clinician and medical director in many different settings, including large community health centers and correctional facilities.